-BUSN699 Business Administration Practicum and Integration Project (3 hours)
+BUSN699 Business Administration Practicum and Integration Project (3 semester hours)

 The practicum is the culminating experience for the MBA and it is designed to allow students engage in applied learning where knowledge gained throughout the program is applied to real world situations.
 To qualify, the student must identify and obtain approval for an organization/project of interest and select and obtain approval for a workplace mentor prior to registering for the course.
-To complete the requirement of this option, the student must complete a 120-hour practicum in the approved organization under the guidance of the mentor, maintain a weekly work log to be signed by the mentor and reviewed by the faculty, and finally, submit a 25-page integrative applied research paper.
-This supervised practicum requires students also apply for approval to the Faculty member, Program Director and Dean of the School of Business.
+To complete the requirement of this option, the student must complete a 160-hour practicum in the approved organization under the guidance of the mentor, maintain a weekly work log to be signed by the mentor and reviewed by the faculty, and finally, submit a comprehensive, integrative applied research paper.
+This supervised practicum requires students also apply for approval to the Faculty member and Program Director prior to registration for the course.
 This course may not be taken until all other courses are COMPLETED and student has a 3.0 GPA.